 Why is the EEOC Collecting Employers’ Pay Data?

 Among the reasons for the collection of employers’ pay data – and the primary reason why the National Women’s Law Center and other equal rights organizations challenged the suspension of the pay data reporting requirement – is the premise that it will shed light on any pay disparities between similarly-situated employees of differing ethnicities, races, and sexes.
 As a result, when preparing to file their Component 2 data with the EEOC, some employers may need to be cautious in order to mitigate their risk of subsequent legal action.
-Working with legal counsel to prepare the required disclosures and assess any potential exposure can provide the protection of the attorney-client privilege, and it can ensure that any issues are addressed appropriately in order to avoid the risk of additional liability.
+Working with legal counsel to prepare the required disclosures and assess any potential exposure can provide the protection of the labor attorney-client privilege, and it can ensure that any issues are addressed appropriately in order to avoid the risk of additional liability.